 At Mount Charles School we work hard to ensure whole school inclusion and support for children with Special Educational Needs.
-We hope to inspire and encourage them, however, if you are not satisfied with the provision in place for your child please contact the Inclusion Lead, Mrs Nancarrow, in the first instance, then the Headteacher and finally with the chair of governors.
+We hope to inspire and encourage them, however, if you are not satisfied with the provision in place for your child please contact the SENDCO, Mrs Nancarrow, in the first instance, then the Headteacher following the school complaints policy.